 Students are required to complete one year (7 points) of general chemistry and one semester (3 points) of general chemistry laboratory.
-Postbac students must complete the General Chemistry sequence before taking Biology or Organic Chemistry.
+The General Chemistry sequence must be completed before taking Biology or Organic Chemistry.
 General chemistry lecture courses have corresponding, mandatory recitations.
-The laboratory course has a mandatory one-hour laboratory lecture course associated with it, and should be taken concurrent with or subsequent to General Chemistry II.
+The laboratory course has a mandatory one-hour laboratory lecture course associated with it, and should be taken alongside or after General Chemistry II.
 AP credits cannot be used to fulfill the general chemistry requirement.